-The UK Government and the Devolved Administrations should provide an update on the work completed in this area since April 2018.
+It would be helpful were the UK Government and the Devolved Administrations to update on the work completed in this area since April 2018.
 In particular it would be useful if there were consultation with external stakeholders on issues such as the legislation which is envisaged.
 It would also be useful to know more about the additional 12 policy areas which the UK Government believes are reserved.